 So in what ways might I have taken up too much space?
 Might I have not met myself in the ways I assume I have and could such internal fragmentation bleed into how I showed up for her?
 If I were more integrated, might I have naturally been more patient and in the moment, holding space for her to present herself?

-I’m not second guessing my interactions with her as if this were Groundhog Day—trying to figure out what I could’ve said or done to have “made it work.”
-While we started off in a place that felt right, we were definitely operating on two different wavelengths.
+I’m not second guessing my interactions with her as if this were Groundhog Day—trying to figure out what I could’ve said or done to have made it work.
+While we started off in a place that felt right and with mutual attraction, we were definitely operating on two different wavelengths.

-I still find it to be a useful thought experiment, though—analyzing what went down, and how I showed up, especially when I so overwhelmingly felt there was blame to pass out.
+Regardless, I still find it to be a useful thought experiment—analyzing what went down, and how I showed up, especially when I so overwhelmingly felt there was ‘blame’ to pass in her direction

-As I ponder those few months, here at my desk on a Saturday afternoon on the cusp of another much longed for Seattle spring, it seems as though that I might not have been present, which is disappointing on a few levels—for one, I thought we had decent chemistry (there was mutual interest at one point), but more importantly, I’ve been working steadfast over the last few years to be more present in many aspects of my life.
+As I ponder those few months, here at my desk on a Saturday afternoon on the cusp of another much longed for Seattle spring, it seems as though that I just wasn’t present, which is disappointing on a few levels—for one, I thought we had decent chemistry (there was mutual interest at one point), but more importantly, I’ve been working steadfast over the last few years to be more present in many aspects of my life, especially in relationships.

 Timing for our fling may have just been off in general, as my father had been battling cancer for much of 2021 and had passed just a few months prior to us meeting.
 After dating for a few weeks with some ups and downs, she shared that my fun to depressingly serious ratio was far too low on the fun side of the equation.

-But instead of calling it altogether, we agreed to focus on ourselves until after the new year.
+But instead of calling it altogether—which in retrospect would’ve been appropriate, as she wasn’t too empathetic—we agreed to focus on ourselves until after the new year.
 Between her kids, job and hobbies (and wanting to avoid going too fast and risk ending up with a non-fun dude) and me needing space to focus on my immediate family and process my swelling emotions, it seemed like a smart move.